Aik Nayee Cinderella: Episode 14

 Suariya offers Roman work of wedding planner at Mayer house.
 Meher further sweetly destroys Meesha further plans.
 Farjad troubles grow as Aimee questions about Shah baba's talks.
 The animals die, crops are destroyed, bridge is broken.
 Shah Baba considers it as bad omen and assumes that Aimee is not that girl.
 Meher further creates rifts between Meesha and Bano.
 Shah Baba keeps an eye on Aimee and comes to confirm that Aimee was wrong girl and scolds Farjad for that.

 Episode 15

 Shah Baba throws Aimee into prison.
 Meesha seeing gardener goes and helps him in his work, thus making her hands dirty.
-It is revealed that the lucky girl is daughter of sikandar which was killed by Shah Baba, His wife died in shock.
-Shah Baba took his daughter and decide to marry her to Farjad at age of seven years.
+It is revealed that the lucky girl is the daughter of sikandar who was killed by Shah Baba and his wife died in shock.
+Shah Baba took his daughter and decided to marry her to Farjad aged seven years.
 Meesha goes with Roman to cloth designer where she bargains for clothes thus irritating Bano.
 Meanwhile, Dado's health deteriorates.
 Rifts between Meesha and Bano continue to grow.
 Shah Baba decides to go to Meesha himself to take her.
-Farjad pleads shash Baba to release Aimee which he declines.
+Farjad pleads Shah Baba to release Aimee which he declines.
 Dado's health deteriorates very much.
 A heated argument takes place between Meesha and Bano.
 Mayer seeing her mother being insulted slaps Meesha.
 Meesha is shocked.
 Both Mayer and Meesha are disturbed.